gXurav07/Python_GUI_Assignment/README.md

 ## Implementation Details
 - For this project, our professor gave us a Machine Learning model, and our task was to use this
   model and create an application that performs many exciting tasks using this model.
-- During the first half of the project, I created a python package containing many image
+- During the first half of this project, I created a python package containing many image
   manipulatory modules.
 - One of the modules named 'plot_visualiztion' is the main focus of this project.
 This module works in unison with the ML model to perform all the functionalities of our application.